 The hot, drier weather can cause your grass to become dehydrated.
 Avoid a thirsty garden by making sure you water your lawn after every cut, encouraging growth and recovery.

 As grass growth begins to slow down in line with the change of season, you should cut back on your mowing… no pun intended.

 Allowing your grass to grow during this time will help it to recover from wear and tear of the summer, while it can also allow it to gain some height for the winter period ahead.

 Aerating the lawn during this period can also repair areas of grass that have been worn over the course of the summer.

 To get your garden on the fast track to a greener pasture, why not call in the experts?
-Call Lawn & Weed Expert today on 0800 111 4958 for more information on our lawn care services or click the button below for a FREE lawn survey.
+Call Lawn & Weed Expert today on 0800 111 4958 for more information on our lawn care services and tips for green grass or click the button below for a FREE lawn survey.

 Request a FREE Lawn Survey